Go to the Staff section

 In this situation it is essential to have clear boundaries and resist being made to feel solely responsible for the student's welfare.
 You may need to be very firm about exactly what you can do, eg ‘I can help you sort out the academic side, but you need expert help from ...
 I will help you make an appointment if you like.’
 If the student refuses to seek help despite your persuasion, there is probably little more that you can do.
 Higher education institutions are not in loco parentis; students are legally adults and cannot be compelled to seek help in any but extreme, emergency circumstances.

-If you are anxious about a student's safety you could talk through your concerns with the Student Welfare Manager.
+If you are anxious about a student's safety you could talk through your concerns with a member of Student Welfare.
 As well as providing a second opinion about possible courses of action, such consultation enables you to share the burden of dealing with a stressful situation.
 You do not need to give the student's name.

 c) The student's appearance/manner/behaviour suggests something is wrong